Defining flat contributions

 Default Tax Type

-If employees can choose between pretax and after-tax contributions and you want a tax type to default on benefit entry forms, select the contribution tax type that you want as the default.
+If employees can select between pretax and after-tax contributions and you intend a tax type to default on benefit entry forms, select the contribution tax type as the default.
 You can override the default contribution tax type on benefit entry forms.

 If you selected Pretax or After-Tax in the Contrib Tax Type field and you leave this field blank, this field defaults to the value in the Contrib Tax Type field.

-9. Define calculation attributes for this contribution using the following guidelines:
+9. Define calculation attributes for this contribution.
+Specify this information:

 Employee

-If the plan participant contributes to the plan and the calculation type is not Rate Table, type the annual participant contribution.
+If the plan participant contributes to the plan and the calculation type is not Rate Table, specify the annual participant contribution.

 For COBRA participant contributions, include the administrative fee, if any.
-The application uses this amount to create either deductions for employees or the billing amount for COBRA participants and retirees.
+You can use this amount to create deductions for employees or the billing amount for COBRA participants and retirees.

 If this is a flex benefit plan, the employee contribution can be a negative amount.
 If the employee contribution is negative, employees receive flex credits when they elect this benefit.

-Note: If the contribution is positive, the application creates employee deductions.
-If the contribution is negative, the application creates or updates a standard time record for the employee.
+Note: If the contribution is positive, you can create employee deductions.
+If the contribution is negative, you can create or update a standard time record for the employee.

 Flex Credits

-For flex plans, type the annual amount of flex credits the company gives to employees who elect this benefit.
+For flex plans, specify the annual amount of flex credits the company gives to employees who elect this benefit.

-10. If the calculation type is not Rate Table, type the company's annual contribution in the Company field.
+10. If the calculation type is not Rate Table, specify the company's annual contribution in the Company field.

-11. If the Calculation Type field is Rate Table, select the rate table that you want used to calculate contributions for plan participants affected by this contribution record.
+11. If the Calculation Type field is Rate Table, select the rate table to calculate contributions for plan participants affected by this contribution record.
 For COBRA participant or retiree contributions, select an age rate table.

-Note: If you add on BN18.2 and a rate table is attached, BN18.8 opens automatically.
+Note: If you add on BN18.2 and a rate table is attached, BN18.8 is displayed.

-12. If you selected a rate table, click the Criteria button.
-The Salary Age Service (BN18.8) opens.
-Define how you want the application to determine an employee's salary, age, and years of service.
+12. If you selected a rate table, click Criteria.
+The Salary Age Service (BN18.8) is displayed.
+Determine an employee's salary, age, and years of service.
 Fill in the appropriate fields for the rate table you selected on the BN18.3.